websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/uploading-and-managing/creating-documents/creating-and-editing-documents-with-microsoft-office-365.md

 OneDrive&trade; has been unlinked.

 ## Creating Files

-Follow these steps to create a new Documents and Media file via Office 365&trade;:

 1. Open the *Menu* (![Product Menu](../../../../images/icon-menu.png)), click your Site's name, and navigate to *Content & Data* &rarr; *Documents and Media*.
 1. Click the *Add* icon (![Add](../../../../images/icon-add.png)) and select the type of Office 365&trade; document to add to the Document Library: